Dementia programs and services

-Our staff and volunteers provide support programs, educational resources, referral services and more to ease the burden of care and improve the quality of life for people living with Alzheimer's disease and other dementias, as well as their caregivers and families.
+Our staff and volunteers provide support programs, educational resources, referral services and more to ease the burden of care and improve the quality of life for people living with Alzheimer's disease and other dementias, as well as their caregivers.

 Experience has shown that the earlier people begin to learn and strategize about living with dementia, the better they are prepared.
-Earlier preparation can also help caregivers and families provide support as the disease progresses.
+Earlier preparation can also help caregivers provide support as their dementia progresses.

 We hope you will find relief in knowing that you are not alone.

 Scroll down to learn more about the programs and services we offer at the Alzheimer Society.